prometheus/docs/content/governance.md

 New members may be proposed by any existing member by email to [prometheus-team][team].
 It is highly desirable to reach consensus about acceptance of a new member.
 However, the proposal is ultimately voted on by a formal [supermajority vote](#supermajority-vote).

+If the new member proposal is accepted, the proposed team member should be contacted privately via email to confirm or deny their acceptance of team membership.
+This email will also be CC'd to [prometheus-team][team] for record-keeping purposes.

+If they choose to accept, the following steps are taken:

-Team members are added to the [GitHub organization][gh] as _Owner_.
-They should however respect the maintainers of each project.
+* Team members are added to the [GitHub organization][gh] as _Owner_.
+* Team members are added to the [team mailing list][team].
+* Team members are added to the list of team members in this document.
+* New team members are announced on the [developers mailing list][devs] by an existing team member.

 Team members may retire at any time by emailing [the team][team].